-84. The need to validate the data is obvious: the data collected are affected by multiple sources of error (sampling, analytic and "intrinsic") whose single evaluation is not absolutely determinable.
+- The need to validate the data is obvious: the data collected are affected by multiple sources of error (sampling, analytic and "intrinsic") whose single evaluation is not absolutely determinable.
 The validation procedure has the task of applying the established criteria (eg statistical methods) to the data set that allow to calculate concentrations and / or measurements corresponding to a predetermined probability level.
-If you choose a data transfer via XML, the procedure will apply to the file (XML) formal checks and data consistency and will operate in two phases:

-- Phase 1: Provides formal checks on an XSD schema.
+The Data Standard and Data Dictionary are provided as excel formats and tis format can also be used to upload data into the system.
+As quality control are implemented through development of XML schema, there is also the possibility to share data by using XML format.
+In this case, the procedure will apply to the file (XML) formal checks and data consistency and will operate in two phases: - Phase 1: Provides formal checks on an XSD schema.
 Failure to comply with these checks causes the entire XML file to be lost; - Phase 2: (only accessible if Phase 1 checks are exceeded) involves applying data consistency checks.
-Failure to comply with these controls implies the scrap of the single record and not the entire XML file.

-85. Therefore, the system should include the implementation of application modules for the quality control of analytical and cartographic data, with particular reference to: control of the data format (text, numeric, date, logical, etc.), compliance with lists of predefined values, consistency with acceptable range of values, geographic correctness of both punctual and polygonal information.
+Failure to comply with these controls implies the scrap of the single record and not the entire XML file. - Therefore, the system should include the implementation of application modules for the quality control of analytical and cartographic data, with particular reference to: control of the data format (text, numeric, date, logical, etc.), compliance with lists of predefined values, consistency with acceptable range of values, geographic correctness of both punctual and polygonal information.
 Control procedures should be implemented in such a way as to allow the user to validate appropriate parameters without any modification of the software application module.
 The list of control procedures must be indexed and managed using a specific application form that contains each code, description, target, and output procedure.
-The control procedure target can be a table on the relational database or a .xls, .xlsx, .mdb, .csv file in a default schema.

-86. The output of control procedures must be returned in .csv, .xls, and xlsx format and inserted into dedicated tables in the relational database.
-The "unit control procedure" is a single control to be performed on a specific analytic field of a table: the date format, the numeric format, and the text format, etc.

-87. If there are multiple fields of the same format on the same table or on different tables, the number of unit controls is equal to the number of fields to be controlled: i.e. if there are two data format fields in a table and a data format field in another table, the number of unit controls is 3.

-88. Unit controls must be implemented by software procedures executable on a given field of a particular table regardless of the number of records in the table.
-Topological controls on cartography are not included in the unit control procedures and will be performed by experienced INFO/RAC staff.
+The control procedure target can be a table on the relational database or a .xls, .xlsx, .mdb, .csv file in a default schema. - 73 The output of control procedures must be returned in .csv, .xls, and xlsx format and inserted into dedicated tables in the relational database.
+The "unit control procedure" is a single control to be performed on a specific analytic field of a table: the date format, the numeric format, and the text format, etc. - If there are multiple fields of the same format on the same table or on different tables, the number of unit controls is equal to the number of fields to be controlled: i.e. if there are two data format fields in a table and a data format field in another table, the number of unit controls is 3. - 75 Unit controls must be implemented by software procedures executable on a given field of a particular table regardless of the number of records in the table.
+Topological controls on cartography are not included in the unit control procedures and will be performed using GIS desktop software tools.